triciajam/adk-samples/dynamic_parallel_llmagent_ex/README.md

 Select `dynamic_parallel_llmagent_ex` in the top left of the web UI.

-Type any text as input and the agent will calculate the total number of characters (not including spaces) in those words.
+Type any text as input and the LLM agent will get the definition of each word.
 Here's some text to copy:

 ```bash
 Android 16 is now rolling out on Pixel devices, with a fresh design and new features like live delivery and ride-share updates